DiptiWaghmare/ZENVY/README.md

 * Enables informed decision-making for HR and finance teams

-📂 Dataset
+# 📂 Dataset

-The dataset contains employee payroll, attendance, and employment status information.
+The dataset contains Employee_ID,Employee_Name,Department,Designation,Employment_Status,Bank_Account_Number,Month,Present_Days,Overtime_Hours,Basic_Salary,HRA,Gross_Salary,Deductions,Net_Salary and Paid_Amount.
 (Data used for learning and analysis purposes.)

-🚀 Conclusion
+# 🚀 Conclusion

 This dashboard demonstrates how Power BI can be used to transform raw payroll and attendance data into meaningful insights that drive operational efficiency and cost control.